secureCodeBox/documentation/docs/scanners/trivy.md

 `Trivy` detects vulnerabilities of OS packages (Alpine, RHEL, CentOS, etc.) and application dependencies (Bundler, Composer, npm, yarn, etc.).
 `Trivy` is easy to use.
 Just install the binary and you're ready to scan.
 All you need to do for scanning is to specify a target such as an image name of the container.

-To learn more about the Trivy scanner itself visit or [Trivy GitHub].
+To learn more about the Trivy scanner itself visit on [Trivy's GitHub Repository](https://github.com/aquasecurity/trivy).

 <!-- end -->